 President and Chief Executive Officer, U.S. News & World Report

-Bill Holiber is president and chief executive officer of U.S. News and World Report.
-Holiber is responsible for overseeing all operations and charting the future direction of Mort Zuckerman’s owned media group.
+Bill Holiber is president and chief executive officer of U.S. News & World Report.

 Holiber’s career in the media industry began in 1981 at Cowles Business Media, where he launched Inside Media magazine and headed six other titles, including Folio: and Catalog Age.
 While at Cowles, Holiber helped create the first magazine to be produced using only digital technology, as well as the first media news and information website, “Media Central.”